REmakeUNIverse/en7512/README.md

 * mips.notes - notes, why certain files or changes were not included.
 * mips5.diff - linux5 arch/mips diff.

-To view rejects, if any:
+To apply the patch to linux5 and view rejects:
 ```
 cd linux5
 mkdir tmp